The fundamental groups of contact toric manifolds

-Next, we consider those manifolds which are of Reeb type.
-We give two ways of reading their fundamental groups from the moment map image --- from the moment cones and from the moment polytopes.

-Let $\Phi$ be the contact moment map of the compact connnected contact toric manifold $(M, \alpha)$, where $\alpha$ is an invariant contact $1$-form.
-The set
+Compact symplectic toric manifolds are simply connected (\cite{A} p235, \cite{L0, L}).
+In contrast, the fundamental groups of connected compact contact toric manifolds are finite abelian if they are of Reeb type (\cite{Lh}), and are infinite abelian if they are not of Reeb type.
+(The latter fact can be derived by listing the non-Reeb type manifolds using the classification in \cite{Lc}.)

+In this paper, we prove a result on the fundamental groups of compact contact toric manifolds of Reeb type.
+To describe the result, we define some terms and state a known result as follows.
+Let $(M, \alpha)$ be a connected compact contact toric manifold of dimension $2n+1$.
+Let $\mathfrak t$ be the Lie algebra of the torus $T^{n+1}$, and $\mathfrak t^*$ be the dual Lie algebra.
+The {\bf contact moment map} $\Phi\colon M\to\mathfrak t^*$ is defined to be

+where $X_M$ is the vector field on $M$ generated by the $X$-action.
+The {\bf moment cone} of $\Phi$ is defined as

-is called the moment cone of $\Phi$.
-By Theorem~\ref{mcone}, if $M$ is of Reeb type, then $C(\Phi)$ is a strictly convex rational polyhedral cone.
-The normal vectors of the facets (codimension one faces) of the cone lie in the integral lattice of $\mathfrak t = \mbox{Lie}\,(T^{n+1})$.
-When $M$ is of Reeb type, we can obtain $\pi_1(M)$ using the information on the cone $C(\Phi)$ as follows.
+It is known (\cite{{BG}, {Lh}, {Lc}} etc.) that, if $M$ is of Reeb type, then $C(\Phi)$ is a {\it strictly convex rational good polyhedral cone} (of dimension $n+1$). {\it Strictly convex} means that $C(\Phi)$ contains no linear subspaces of $\mathfrak t^*$ of positive dimension, {\it polyhedral} means that $C(\Phi)$ is a cone over a polytope, {\it rational} means that the normal vectors of the facets of the cone lie in the integral lattice of $\mathfrak t$, and {\it good} means that for any codimension $l$ face $\mathcal F_l$ of $C(\Phi)$, the normal vectors of the facets which intersect at $\mathcal F_l$ form a $\Z$-basis of the lattice of an $l$-dimensional linear subspace of $\mathfrak t$.

 \begin{theorem} Let $(M, \alpha)$ be a connected compact contact toric manifold of Reeb type with dimension $2n+1$.
 Let be the set of primitive inward normal vectors of the facets of the moment cone, ordered in the way that the first $n$ vectors are the normal vectors of the facets which intersect at a ({\it any}) $1$-dimensional face of the moment cone.
 Then